 Chromebook x2 offers a decent-quality resolution (2400×1600), backed up by luring brightness and sharp display.
 Thank Gamma technology HP uses, which adjusts the color-distribution during the dark scenes.
 It surely provides one of the best displays as same as Pixelbook and Surface Pro.
 The exceptional touchscreen is the main reason for it to be the best Chromebook in 2020.
 It responds immediately as you move up, down, or flick multiple tabs without freezing.
 Chromebook x2 is the elite example of what qualities the best touchscreen should possess.

-With the keyboard attached magnetically, the little-heavy screen wobbles a bit on a keyboard.
+With the keyboard attached magnetically, the little-heavy screen wobbles a bit on the keyboard.
 Thick bezels surrounding the screen are never expected in this big-budgeted Chromebook as the resolution cannot be enjoyed to its fullest.
 However, you will get a pen inclusive to this price with which you can write, draw, or command through Chrome OS.
 Chromebook x2’s keyboard offers an immense pleasure of typing at any given posture, so does the touchpad.

 6. Google Pixel Slate